Augusta Webster

 Augusta Webster (30 January 1837 – 5 September 1894) born in Poole, Dorset as Julia Augusta Davies, was an English poet, dramatist, essayist, and translator.
+She is known for her translations of the works of Aeschylus and Euripides.

 Biography

-Augusta was the daughter of Vice-admiral George Davies and Julia Hume, she spent her younger years on board the ship he was stationed, the Griper.
+Augusta was the daughter of Vice-admiral George Davies (1800–1876) and Julia Hume (1803–1897), the fourth daughter of Joseph Hume of Somerset House.
+She spent her younger years on board the ship, the Griper, her father, as lieutenant of the coast guard at that time, held command.
+After her father's appointment to the rank of commander in 1842, Webster resided for six years in Banff Castle in Aberdeenshire, Scotland.
+Later, following a short time in Penzance, Cornwall, in 1851 Webster resettled in Cambridge, as her father became the chief constable of Cambridgeshire.

-She studied Greek at home, taking a particular interest in Greek drama, and went on to study at the Cambridge School of Art.
+She self-studied Greek, Italian and Spanish at home, taking a particular interest in Greek drama, and went on to study at the Cambridge School of Art.
+During a brief residence in Paris and Geneva, she acquired a 'full knowledge' of the French language.
 She published her first volume of poetry in 1860 under the pen name Cecil Homes.

-In 1863, she married Thomas Webster, a fellow at Trinity College, Cambridge.
+In 1863, she married Thomas Webster, a fellow and lecturer in Law at Trinity College, Cambridge.
 They had a daughter, Augusta Georgiana, who married Reverend George Theobald Bourke, a younger son of the Joseph Bourke, 3rd Earl of Mayo.